Retrain ONLINE for a Higher-Paying Job in the Pharma Manufacturing Industry in 10-Weeks

 • The cleaning validation sequence and how to determine cleanliness levels

-• The documentation of a complete risk management process in terms of identifying risk, analyzing risk, evaluating risk and controlling risk.
+• The documentation of a complete risk management process in terms of identify risk, analyzing risk, evaluating risk and controlling risk.

 • The typical equipment and process stages used in the manufacture of active pharmaceutical ingredients